 Professor and President, Northwestern University

 President of Northwestern University, economist Morton Schapiro is one of the nation's foremost experts on the economics of higher education, with a particular focus on college financing and affordability.
 He has published more than 100 articles in academic journals such as the American Economic Review, Science, and Demography.
-He was elected a fellow of the American Academy of Arts and Sciences in 2010.
+He is an elected fellow of the American Academy of Arts and Sciences.

 Schapiro has also written five books and edited two others, including College Success: What It Means and How to Make it Happen (College Board, 2008).
 Co-edited with his longtime co-author and Spencer Foundation President Michael McPherson, this volume examines the issue of how to define and measure college success from various perspectives, including those of students, faculty, and the college itself.